Remco28/nj-gov-2025/README.md

 ## Adding Candidate Content

-1. Open `docs/content/candidates.json`.
+1. Author each talking point (with its follow-ups) as a standalone JSON file under `docs/content/topics/<candidate-id>/`.
+Start from `templates/topic.json` and the detailed schema in `docs/content/README.md`.
+2. After creating or updating topic files, open `docs/content/candidates.json`.
-2. Add or update candidate entries inside the `candidates` array.
-Each object should follow the existing JSON schema:
+3. Add or update candidate entries inside the `candidates` array.
+Each object should follow the existing JSON schema (topic files can include authoring-only helpers like `candidateId`, but drop them when copying into this aggregate):
    ```json
    {
      "id": "candidate-id",